The Scientific Explanations Behind 25 Quirky Body Reactions

 You might smell like a rotten egg after eating meat

 Consuming too much meat (particularly red) plus an inability to digest it well can lead to a sulfurous odor caused by the food’s sulfur-containing amino acids.
 One small study found that women rated men’s body odors as more attractive, more pleasant, and less intense after they had eaten no meat for two weeks compared with when they’d eaten red meat, according to the University of California, Berkeley.
+Check out these plant-based protein sources that can help you cut back on your meat consumption.

 You blink constantly